 PURPOSE OF PROGRAM

-A two-year training program will be offered in the diagnosis and management of diseases of the retina and vitreous.
-The program is under the supervision of Dr. Everett C. Madson at Midwest Eye Care and Dr. Eyal Margalit, Director of the Retina Service at the University of Nebraska Eye Specialties Clinic.
-The fellow will participate in the care of patients from both clinics and the Omaha Veterans Administration Hospital.
+An outstanding two-year training program will be offered in the diagnosis and management of diseases of the retina.
+The fellow will participate in the care of patients from both the Truhlsen Eye Institute clinics and the Omaha Veterans Administration Hospital.

 The fellowship program will provide extensive experience in the treatment of medical and surgical vitreoretinal disorders.
+The fellow will have a tremendous volume of vitreoretinal surgical cases as the primary surgeon.
 This experience will encompass a broad range of disease processes, and will include straightforward as well as complicated patient management.
 In addition, the fellow will be provided with opportunities to participate in basic science and clinical vitreoretinal research.

 Evaluation of the fellow’s progress during training is determined by periodic consultation throughout the year.
-At the end of the training period, both Directors will meet with each other and with the fellow to arrive at a final evaluation.
+At the end of the training period, the director will meet with each other and with the fellow to arrive at a final evaluation.
 Following successful conclusion of the fellowship, the fellow will receive a certificate recognizing his/her achievement.